THE HISTORY OF THE W.M.A.L.

 A.F.M.A.A. (established by the state of Virginia as a corporation).

-The A.F.M.A.A. helped establish and, organize Martial Art schools
+The A.F.M.A.A. helped establish and, organize Martial Art schools and, assisted the various styles of M.A. throughout

 all the branches of the Armed Services.